citruspi/Kwirio.us/README.md

 ?>
 ```

-So now, if the URL
+So, if an HTTP request was made to:

 ```
 http://domain.com/API.php?h=b45cffe084dd3d20d928bee85e7b0f21
 ```

-is called, it prints out a JSON response like:
+the response would be:

 ```json
 {